 - Programs available through Commonwealth and bank participation

 Commercial banks are an integral part of the communities they serve.
 They offer a wide range of financial services to small-scale and part-time farm operators.
 Many banks have agricultural banking departments that specialize in providing banking services to farmers.
-They are staffed by employees with agricultural backgrounds and educations, as well as experience with community-based agricultural programs, such as FFA, 4-H, and cooperative extension.
+They are staffed by employees with agricultural backgrounds and educations, as well as experience with community-based agricultural programs, such as FFA, 4-H, and extension.
 Bank representatives are often able to meet with clients at their farms or businesses.

 Commercial banks offer many types of credit designed to match the term of the loan with the life of the asset being financed, including the following: